Router (computing): Applications

 A router may have interfaces for multiple types of physical layer connections, such as copper cables, fiber optic, or wireless transmission.
 It can also support multiple network layer transmission standards.
 Each network interface is used to enable data packets to be forwarded from one transmission system to another.
 Routers may also be used to connect two or more logical groups of computer devices known as subnets, each with a unique network prefix.

-Routers may provide connectivity within enterprises, between enterprises and the Internet, or between internet service providers' (ISPs') networks.
+Routers may provide connectivity within enterprises, between enterprises and the Internet, or between internet service providers' (ISPs') networks, they are also responsible for directing data between different networks.
 The largest routers (such as the Cisco CRS-1 or Juniper PTX) interconnect the various ISPs, or may be used in large enterprise networks.
 Smaller routers usually provide connectivity for typical home and office networks.

 All sizes of routers may be found inside enterprises.
 The most powerful routers are usually found in ISPs, academic and research facilities.
 Large businesses may also need more powerful routers to cope with ever-increasing demands of intranet data traffic.
 A hierarchical internetworking model for interconnecting routers in large networks is in common use.
+Some routers can connect to Data service units for T1 connections via serial ports.

 Access, core and distribution

+The hierarchical internetworking model divides enterprise networks into three layers: core, distribution, and access.

 Access routers, including small office/home office (SOHO) models, are located at home and customer sites such as branch offices that do not need hierarchical routing of their own.
 Typically, they are optimized for low cost.
 Some SOHO routers are capable of running alternative free Linux-based firmware like Tomato, OpenWrt, or DD-WRT.

 Distribution routers aggregate traffic from multiple access routers.
 Distribution routers are often responsible for enforcing quality of service across a wide area network (WAN), so they may have considerable memory installed, multiple WAN interface connections, and substantial onboard data processing routines.
 They may also provide connectivity to groups of file servers or other external networks.

 In enterprises, a core router may provide a collapsed backbone interconnecting the distribution tier routers from multiple buildings of a campus, or large enterprise locations.
-They tend to be optimized for high bandwidth, but lack some of the features of edge routers.
+They tend to be optimized for high bandwidth but lack some of the features of edge routers.

 Security

 External networks must be carefully considered as part of the overall security strategy of the local network.
 A router may include a firewall, VPN handling, and other security functions, or they may be handled by separate devices.
 Routers also commonly perform network address translation which restricts connections initiated from external connections but is not recognized as a security feature by all experts.
-Some experts argue that open source routers are more secure and reliable than closed source routers because open-source routers allow mistakes to be quickly found and corrected.
+Some experts argue that open source routers are more secure and reliable than closed source routers because errors and potentially exploitable vulnerabilities are more likely to be discovered and addressed in an open-source environment.